 Developers develop in their own sandbox environments within the dev resource group and commit changes into their own short-lived git branches.
 For example,

-When changes are complete, developers raise a pull request (PR) to the master branch for review.
+When changes are complete, developers raise a pull request (PR) to the main branch for review.
 Doing so automatically kicks-off the PR validation pipeline, which runs the unit tests, linting, and data-tier application package (DACPAC) builds.

 The completion of a successful build pipeline will trigger the first stage of the release pipeline.
 Doing so deploys the publish build artifacts into the dev environment, except for ADF.